AvnetDev/rfsoc-board-docs/docs/source/system_setup.rst

 DHCP IP
 ^^^^^^^
-Use this method when connecting the ZCU208 to your PC using a network.
-You will need a USB cabled connected to the board and your PC.
+Use this method when connecting the ZCU208 to your PC using a network (via Ethernet switch for instance).
+You will need a USB cable connected to the mini-USB port on the ZCU208 board and your PC.

 #.
-Ensure no power is applied to DTRX2
-#.
-Turn the ZCU208 power switch ON (near the 12V connector)
-#.
-Remove the SD card from the ZCU208, insert into your PC
+First, remove the SD card from the ZCU208 and insert into your PC
 #.
 Open the ``autostart.sh`` file and comment the static IP assignment -- Do not comment ``rftool``

 ::